aberinnj/database/db-operator-with-cicd/1-setup/setup.md

     ![Upload File to Bash](./images/select-and-upload.png)

     The Cloud Shell upload functionality will place the private key inside the root directory.

-You can then run the following:
+2. Move the private key to the workshop directory by running the following:

     ```bash
     <copy>